Fellowships, Assistantships and Internships at the Internet Observatory

 Research Assistant Positions for Stanford Students

-Tech Team: We are seeking technical research assistants with a software engineering or computer science background to aid in designing, developing and implementing a major cross-school project to build out the Stanford Internet Observatory's Big Data repository and real-time analytics engine that seeks to power new forms of social and political science research.
+Tech Team: Our technical research assistants should have a software engineering or computer science background to aid in designing, developing and implementing a major cross-school project to build out the Stanford Internet Observatory's Big Data repository and real-time analytics engine that seeks to power new forms of social and political science research.
 SIO technical RAs will work closely with seasoned and novice internet researchers alike to develop data collection and analytics tools that drive cutting-edge quantitative social science research.
 Tasks may range from core infrastructure design and development to research assistant project management.
 Candidates should have experience implementing medium- to large-scale projects using modern cloud products such as AWS or Google Cloud, with preference for experience with the latter.
 Big data analytics experience, such as with Natural Language Processing or similar technologies, is a big plus.
 Ideal candidates are self-motivated, are able to contribute meaningfully to a fast-paced and nimble engineering team, and above all are excited to design novel internet research methods in a rapidly-developing field.

 Stanford Internet Observatory Fellows will pursue research on policy and technical issues related to Stanford’s research into the misuse of new technologies to cause harm to individuals and societies.
 Research focus areas may include studying current geopolitical events driven by information operations against elections, researching the use of communication platforms to cause harm to at-risk groups, designing strategies to mitigate the harm of new technologies, and developing regulatory and governance frameworks for tech companies and governments.
 Fellows will be housed at the Cyber Policy Center and will be a part of the larger fellowship program at the Center for International Security and Cooperation (CISAC) at Stanford University.
 All SIO fellows are expected to participate in Cyber Policy Center research seminars and produce policy-relevant work, which could include media appearances, published articles, or briefings to or workshops for government or international organization officials, ideally in collaboration with researchers from other disciplines.
 Fellows with backgrounds in the natural sciences, engineering, data science, social sciences, history, and law are encouraged to apply.
 All fellows are expected to be in the final stages of or have recently completed a terminal degree in their discipline, ideally a Ph.D.